 Other types of options are available when making a mandala.
 “Mandala” in essence is an ancient Sanskrit word for “circle.”
 You can choose to create your circular piece in any form you wish.
 A medicine wheel, dream catcher, naturally grown trees and the such are other forms of mandalas.
 You can create one in this manner as well.

 Whichever direction you take – secular or divine, make sure that the mandala created reflects the inner you.
 Meditate, reflect, learn and experience on your journey what your place in the universe should be.
 Be mindful of what was, what is and of what is yet to come.
+The healing is in the process of creation, not the final product.

-Making Mandalas, by Ceci Huster in Sweden.
+Making Mandalas by Ceci Huster.